hkotb/fastpace/web_server/README.md

     </tbody>
     </table>

-    - Sequence Logo: Displaying the peptide with the highest residue score in its similarity matrix.
-    - Regular Expression: The best-p-value motif extracted from a peptide's similarity matrix.
+    - Enriched Motif: Regular expression of the best-p-value motif extracted from a peptide's similarity matrix.
 The allowable characters for building the regular expression are listed below:
     <table align="center">
     <thead>
     <tr>